 Additional Service Fees

-Beyond monthly membership and lab costs, some DPC practices charge extra for specific procedures or services.
+Beyond monthly membership and lab costs, some DPC practices charge extra for specific procedures or services, though DPC covers most primary care services without additional charges.
 Minor surgical procedures (like skin tag removal or joint injections) may cost $50-$150 depending on complexity.
 Prescription medications often come at wholesale prices, which typically saves patients 20-40% compared to retail pharmacy costs.

 Some practices include these services in their monthly fee, while others charge separately.
 This variation affects your total healthcare costs and should factor into your practice selection decision when comparing different DPC options in your area.

 Direct primary care delivers substantial savings compared to traditional health insurance, especially for healthy individuals and families.
 The average health insurance premium for a family of four reached $23,968 in 2023 according to the Kaiser Family Foundation, while a comparable DPC family plan costs $1,800-$3,000 annually.
+Unlike concierge medicine, DPC memberships are significantly cheaper than concierge medicine fees and offer more predictable costs.
 This represents savings of $20,000-$22,000 per year before you consider deductibles and copayments.

-Traditional health insurance creates hidden expenses that DPC eliminates entirely.
+Unlike a fee for service, insurance-based model that routes payment through insurance providers, DPC uses a flat membership structure with more predictable costs.
+DPC practices typically do not accept insurance or government programs, so they do not bill insurance for routine primary care.
 High-deductible health plans now average $2,300 for individuals and $4,600 for families, which means patients pay full price for most services until they reach these thresholds.
 Emergency room visits cost $1,389 on average, specialist consultations run $300-$500, and basic lab work reaches $400-$800 through insurance networks.

 DPC patients avoid these inflated prices completely.
 They access wholesale lab prices at 60-80% discounts and receive unlimited primary care visits without copayments.